 Instructions

 - Preheat the oven to 350°F and heat a kettle of water to just below boiling.
+Generously butter the bottom and sides of a 9 x 9-inch glass or ceramic baking dish (see notes).

-If you aren’t familiar with baking custard in a water bath (bain-marie), click here for a more detailed explanation. - Carefully place the pan in the oven and bake for 45 to 55 minutes, or until the pudding pulls away from the edges of the dish slightly and a butter knife inserted into the center comes out clean.
+- Carefully place the pan in the oven and bake for 45 to 55 minutes, or until the pudding pulls away from the edges of the dish slightly and a butter knife inserted into the center comes out clean.

-- Remove the pudding from its water-filled outer container and set the dish on a cooling rack to cool completely.
+- Remove the pudding from its water-filled outer container and set the dish on a rack to cool completely.

 - To serve, cut into squares for serving and top with whipped cream if desired.